jrdennisoss/dosboxrm/RMDOS_API.md

 #### Subfunction 0204h - Query Play State
 This is some kind play state query.
 Both "SPLAYER.EXE" and Return to Zork "busy poll" this call after sending a play command (03h) to us.
 The "SPLAYER.EXE" tool spins while (return value & 0x03) == 0 and Return to Zork spins on this while the return value == 0x14.
-Therfore, while the player associated with the given media handle is actively playing a file, this will return 0x14, and 0x01 when playing of said file has ended.
+Therefore, while the player associated with the given media handle is actively playing a file, this will return 0x14, and 0x01 when playback of said file has ended.

-Nots: This subfunction will forever return 0x14 when invoked on a media handle which is in "loop mode"
+Notes: This subfunction will forever return 0x14 when invoked on a media handle that is in "loop mode"

 #### Subfunction 0208h - Unknown but Critically Important
 I'm not exactly sure what this is, however, if we don't return a zero value, things get screwed up bad.